Summary

 • r-polars, a work-in-progress project bringing Polars to R.

 • tidypolars: an API for py-polars that should be familiar to R Tidyverse users.
+(NB: This was last updated in 2024, so it may be a bit out of date.)

 • DuckDB: not a dataframe library, but can do a lot of what Polars does and is often mentioned in the same breath.